okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### FAQ for resources

-Can I create a dynamic a dynamic amount of resources?
+1. Can I create a dynamic a dynamic amount of resources?
 No you can perform code generation.
 The work around is the `troposphere` Python library.
+2. Is every AWS Service supported?
+Almost.
+Only a select few niches are not there.